Air Force Network: Project Origin

-The Air Force Network (AFNet) has been developed by the Indian Air Force at a cost of ₹1,077 crore in collaboration with HCL Technologies and Bharat Sanchar Nigam Limited.
+The Air Force Network (AFNet) had been developed by the Indian Air Force at a cost of ₹1077 crore in collaboration with HCL Technologies and Bharat Sanchar Nigam Limited.
 It will replace the Air Force's more than half-a-century-old telecom network.
 This project is part of the defence ministry's initiative to digitize the communication systems of the three armed forces under "Network for Spectrum" initiative to improve coordination among themselves and other Military and Strategic Institution.
 IAF was the first to complete this gigabyte digital information grid implemented under the AFNet project.
-AFnet was inaugurated and dedicated to people of India on 14 September 2010 by the Defence Minister Shri AK Antony in presence of Union Minister of Communication & IT Shri A Raja, Marshal of the Air Force Arjan Singh, Chief of the Air Staff, Chief of the Army Staff and other officials from the three services and members of the Industry.
 AFNet will be connected and extended to a Unified Digital Grid encompassing all the legs of Indian Armed Forces.

+The then defence minister, A. K. Antony, inaugurated the AFNet, IAF's gigabyte digital information grid.
+The grid is aimed at improving the network-centric warfare capability of the Air Force.
+The event also saw the presence of other personalities including the then Minister of Communication & IT, A. Raja; the Marshal of the Air Force, Arjan Singh; the Chief of the Air Staff, the Chief of the Army Staff and other officials from the three services and members of the Industry.
+The event also featured a practice interception of a simulated aerial target by a MiG-29 which took off from an airbase in the Punjab sector using the AFNet capabilities.
+Further capabilities in line with network centric warfare were also demonstrated.
+This included sharing information, videos and pictures by operational assets and platforms like UAVs and AWACS to decision-makers who are several hundred kilometres apart.

 Technology, Design & Structure

-AFNet incorporates the latest traffic transportation technology in form of IP (Internet Protocol) packets over the network using Multiprotocol Label Switching (MPLS).
-A large VoIP (Voice over Internet Protocol) layer with stringent quality of service enforcement will facilitate robust, high quality voice, video and conferencing solutions.
+AFNet transmits data using Internet Protocol (IP) packets over the network using Multiprotocol Label Switching (MPLS).
+A Voice over Internet Protocol (VoIP) layer with stringent quality of service enforcement supports voice, video, and conferencing solutions.

-Integrated Air Command and Control System (IACCS), an automated command and control system for Air Defence (AD) operations will ride the AFNet backbone integrating all ground-based and airborne sensors, AD weapon systems and C2 nodes.
-Subsequent integration with other services networks and civil radars will provide an integrated Air Situation Picture to operators to carry out Air Defence role.

 AFNet will prove to be an effective force multiplier for intelligence analysis, mission planning and control, post-mission feedback and related activities like maintenance, logistics and administration.
 A comprehensive design with multi-layer security precautions for “Defence in Depth” have been planned by incorporating encryption technologies, Intrusion Prevention Systems to ensure the resistance of the IT system against information manipulation and eavesdropping.
 The network is secured with a host of advanced state-of-the-art encryption technologies.
 It is designed for high reliability with redundancy built into the network design itself.

 The AFNet is also capable of transmitting video from unmanned surveillance aircraft (UAV), pictures from airborne warning and control systems (AWACS) to decision makers on the ground and providing intelligence inputs from remote areas.

 The AFNet is also expected to facilitate accelerated economic growth by providing radio frequency spectrum for telecommunication purposes.
 AFNET will be the largest Multi-protocol Label Switching (MPLS) network in the defence segment.